 3. In the Advanced Tab click Advanced in the Advanced user management section to open the User Management tab.

 4. Click “Users” in the menu on the left, and then right-click your user account on the PC.

-The default age (days) for password expiration in local account 10 is 42 days.
+The default age for a local account password to expire is in 42 days.
 You can leave it and change your password every 42 days or you can change it to any number of days you want.